 Once you have your branding cleared up, it's time to get your story out there.
 There are a few ways you can go about that.

 Most website templates should have space for an “About Us” section if you’re looking at one that doesn’t we suggest you pick another.
 The “About Us” page is your chance to show yourself off as a trustworthy, human brand.

 All small businesses have an interesting story behind how they started, what inspired their product and why they do what they do.
 Tell it.

 Reviews mean a lot

-Start by looking for a template design that has space for, or can be customised to host either reviews or something like a Trustpilot plugin.
-While simple, a positive customer review can go a long way.
+Start by looking for a template design that has space for reviews or can host a Trustpilot plugin.
+While simple, positive customer reviews go a long way.

 Don’t forget about social media integration

-Picking a template with social media integration will help your customers to not only check you out on social media but to also spread the word to their followers, who will also be like-minded consumers with similar interests.
+Picking a template with social media integration will help your customers not only check you out on social media but spread the word to their followers, who will also be like-minded consumers with similar interests.

-There are simpler solutions out there.
-You can get your products out there minus the hassle with easy-to-use tools like SumUp Online Store Starter.
+You can get your products out there with no hassle thank to simple tools like SumUp Online Store.

-With the Starter plan, you can add your products, business logo, social media links and shipping details all in just a few taps.
+With the Online Store, you can add your products, business logo, social media links and shipping details all in just a few taps.
 Interested?
-You can find out more here.
+Find out more here.